jeffreylanters/unity-timers/README.md

 ## Description

 We may decide to execute a function not right now, but at a certain time later.
 That’s called “scheduling a call”.
+Note that the timers are using unscaled time.

 There are two methods for it: